rajkumar1325/My-Learning/JS ChaiCode/Basics/Readme.md

 # String
-- single and double quotes are same
+- single and double quotes are same // "hello" === 'hello' --> true
-- backtick ` ` are multiline strings
+- backtick ` ` are multiline strings //here we can use string interpolations like $